Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Detailed results of the fits

-The full set of one-dimensional profiled and marginalized bounds in both the up- and down-aligned flavour bases are provided in Tab.~\ref{tab:DY_constraints}, for both the DY~+~$b\to s \nu \nu$ and DY~+~flavour datasets.
+The full set of one-dimensional profiled and marginalized bounds in both the up- and down-aligned flavor bases are provided in Tab.~\ref{tab:DY_constraints}, for both the DY+$bs\bar\nu\nu$ and DY+flavor datasets.
+They are also available at~\cite{dataset}, together with the full samples in the up-aligned basis.
 We observe large volume effects for the Wilson coefficients $\mathrm{Re}[C_{lq}^{(3)}]_{1111}$ and $\mathrm{Re}[C_{lq}^{(3)}]_{2211}$, as expected from the discussion in Sec.~\ref{sup:volume_effects}.
-This can be confirmed by comparing the marginal and profile constraints - the former show a spurious significant tension with respect to the SM, while the latter are perfectly consistent with the SM, reflecting the large parameter space volume populated by points with only mildly degraded likelihood compared to the best-fit point.
-We observe much milder volume effects also for the $\mathcal{O}_{eu}$ and $\mathcal{O}_{lu}$ operators involving first-generation up-quarks.
+This can be seen by comparing the marginalized and profiled constraints: the former show a spurious significant tension with respect to the SM, while the latter are perfectly consistent with the SM.
+We observe much milder volume effects also for the Wilson coefficients of the $\mathcal{O}_{eu}$ and $\mathcal{O}_{lu}$ operators involving first-generation up-quarks.